These little tidbits will save a lot of headaches if you travel with your camera

 - Merino wool clothing can be worn frequently without washing (I’ve tested this)

-- USB car adapter plug
+- USB car adapter plug if you’re renting a vehicle

 - 2m long charging cables for your devices instead of the short ones they come with